 Try combining your running with different, lighter weight loading intensity workouts such as the elliptical, cycling, or even swimming to reduce the impact on your joints.

 2. Running surfaces

-With arthritis in your knees, we would recommend that you stick to running surfaces that are softer to decrease the impact and strain on your joints.
-Avoid running on hard roads and concrete and instead change your running routes to include different trails and routes which provide a softer surface or alternatively, run on a track
+With arthritis in your knees, we would recommend that you stick to running on surfaces that are softer to decrease the impact and strain on your joints.
+Avoid running on hard roads and concrete.
+Instead change your running routes to include different trails and routes such as parks or better yet, running trails.

 3. Stretching and warm-up